 Android malware accounted for 79 percent (238) of all new, unique mobile malware variants in 2012, a number that speaks to the platform’s domination of the mobile market.
 Symbian took up the next largest share, with 19 percent of detected variants.

 2012 witnessed security vendors exclaiming about the growth of Android malware samples, from tens to hundreds of thousands, depending on the report.
-While sample count has increased, F-Secure Labs resists focusing merely on them, “as samples just represent the outer layer of the malware package,” says Sullivan.
+While sample count has increased, F-Secure Labs resists focusing merely on them, “as samples just represent the outer layer of the malware package,” stated Sullivan.

 “On the inside it’s still the same malware family, but there can be a myriad of different ways to dress it up to try to disguise it.
 We instead prefer to focus on the number of families and variants.”
 Sullivan points out that growth in malware samples is evidence of commoditization and automation on the production side, not necessarily of more malware families in the wild.

-“At F-Secure, we have a more holistic understanding of the security landscape, that it cannot be dependent on merely one data point,” says Sullivan.
+“At F-Secure, we have a more holistic understanding of the security landscape, that it cannot be dependent on merely one data point,” commented Sullivan.
 “To base a security analysis on a single data point is either foolish, or marketing hype.”